Amazing Animal Facts for Kids

 Bees are fueled by two main things: nectar and pollen.

-Nectar is their primary energy source — full of sugars, it’s like bee fuel.
-They drink it from flowers and store it in their “honey stomach” to later make honey.
+Nectar is their main energy source — full of sugars, it's like bee fuel.
+They store it and later turn it into honey.

 Bonus: Leopard Seal Facts

-Leopard seals are powerful apex predators of the Antarctic and one of the few seal species that actively hunt other warm-blooded animals.
-Their name comes from their spotted coats, but their vibe is less leopard, more sleek aquatic ambush machine.
+Leopard seals are powerful apex predators of the Antarctic and one of the few seals that actively hunt other warm-blooded animals.
+Their name comes from their spotted coats.
+They eat penguins, other seals, and fish, squid, and krill.
+They're solitary, fast swimmers with big, reptilian-looking heads and wide jaws full of sharp teeth — and they're surprisingly vocal underwater.

-From camouflaging octopuses to sleepy giraffes and superdad penguins, animals are full of surprises.
-These creatures are more than just cool to look at — they’ve adapted in amazing ways to survive in their environments.
+From color-changing octopuses to nearly indestructible tardigrades and egg-laying platypuses, animals are full of surprises.
+They're more than just cool to look at — each one has adapted in amazing ways to survive in its environment.